firedev/firedev.github.io/_posts/2015-06-16-refactoring-with-map-pluck-and-select-in-rails.md

 (?A..?Z).to_a & first_letters
 {% endhighlight %}

-This simple construct gives me intersection ordered by alphabet and in numerical order if there are any.
+This construct gives me intersections ordered by alphabet and in numerical order if there are any.

 One thing less to worry about.
 That frees up some brain capacity what is in my book ultimately is the point of refactoring.